 Under subsection (1), regular vehicles are provided a somewhat ambiguous requirement of not following more closely “than is reasonable and prudent having due regard for the speed of the vehicle and the traffic on and the conditions of the highway.”
 However, subsection (2) specifies that commercial motor vehicles can not be within 60 meters of another vehicle when their rate of speed if greater than 60 km/h.

 While the fine for Following Too Closely is relatively small (a $110.00 total-payable fine), the other penalties for doing so are actually quite large.
-The driver of the vehicle would receive a significant 4 demerit point penalty against their driver’s licence and could also experience a significant increase to insurance costs.
+The driver of the vehicle would receive a significant 4 demerit point penalty against their driver’s license and could also experience a significant increase to insurance costs.

 More importantly however in the case of a commercial motor vehicle, the company would face the highest-possible CVOR penalty of 5 CVOR points.
 This could have a significant impact on the employer, their insurance costs, as well as bring their company into conflict with the Ministry of Transportation.
 This in turn could result in the driver’s employment being terminated and then having difficulty finding new employment in the transportation industry.

 However, something very significant recently occurred in regards to transport trucks and following too closely as reported by Global News: